wizfi/Document/docs/connect_to_cloud/standalone_aws_atcmd.md

 :::important
 Before connection to AWS certificates, MQTTTOPIC and MQTTSET shall be set.<br />
 Otherwise AT+AWSCON will return error.

+Please note that AWSCON will return error when CIPMUX is set to 1.
 :::

 ## Connection procedure